junxit/us-congress-bills-116/metadata.md

 - 2020-09-21 — Placed on the Union Calendar, Calendar No. 425.
 - 2020-09-21 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-525, Part I.
 - 2020-09-21 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-525, Part I.
+- 2020-09-22 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.